dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

       reviewer, internal contributors submitting pull requests should select the appropriate reviewer(s) and let the reviewer know that the pull request has been assigned to them.
-If external contributors are unsure who to assign as a reviewer, they should send an email to met_help@ucar.edu asking the met-help point person to help with the assignment of a reviewer.
+If external contributors are unsure who to assign as a reviewer, create a post in the `METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_
+      asking for help with the assignment of a reviewer.

     * When everything looks satisfactory, click on the green 'Create pull request' button.